Down the Rabbit Hole, an original play created by Recycled Youth, a Youth Theatre Group under the direction of Joani Rose.

 Down the Rabbit Hole was written by the 20 talented young actor/creators who make up this year's cast.
 These thoughtful young people have a lot to say and they have worked hard to put their production together.
 The show features comedy, drama, spoken word, dance, aerial arts, maskwork, songs and acrobatics.

-Our show will have full production values such as costumes, makeup, lights, sound and sets thanks to the help of many community members including Margaret Lewis, Jim Fulton, Joe Hiney, Joshua Golden and Carl Hansen.
+The show has full production values such as costumes, makeup, lights, sound and beautiful sets thanks to the help of many community members including Margaret Lewis, Jim Fulton, Joe Heine, Joshua Golden, Carl Hansen and Ann McIlwain.
 Musicians Andy Barnett and Jeanne York will provide music and sound effects.
-Thanks to the Mateel Community Center, for its many years of sponsoring the Recycled Youth.
+Direction is by Joani Rose with Susan Alexander, Yarrow Danaeus and Margo Gooch-McReynolds.

 Recycled Youth, which is sponsored by the Mateel Community Center, is an after school teen theatre program now in it's eighteenth year of production.
 Participants this year are from various schools, such as South Fork High School, Miranda Junior High, Academy Of The Redwoods, Whale Gulch High School, Independent Study and Home School, but they all come together to make a cohesive ensemble.
 The program is sponsored by Mateel and many other organizations, businesses and individuals.
 Many people tell us that the Recycled Youth production is their favorite event of the year.

 So, please come check us out, support our youth and enjoy a great show. and will be available.
 Our raffle prizes include: Two night stay at plus a $100 food and drink credit; plus prizes from and.

 Doors open 7:30 for evening shows 1:30 for matinee.
 There is mature content.